JKHeadley/rest-hapi/index.md

 endpoints will be generated for the ``user`` model:

 ```
-GET /user/{ownerId}/group               Gets all of the groups for a user
+GET /user/{ownerId}/group               Get all of the groups for a user
-POST /user/{ownerId}/group              Sets multiple groups for a user
+POST /user/{ownerId}/group              Add multiple groups for a user
+DELETE /user/{ownerId}/group            Remove multiple groups from a user's list of groups
 PUT /user/{ownerId}/group/{childId}     Add a single group object to a user's list of groups
 DELETE /user/{ownerId}/group/{childId}  Remove a single group object from a user's list of groups
 ```